manifoldco/pytill/README.rst

 Set up a plan for till and retrieve till username and api key.
 This packages expects the username and api key are injected as env vars ``USERNAME`` and ``API_KEY``.

-You can do this simply through manifold:
+You can do this simply through manifold: (see: https://docs.manifold.co/docs/cli-quickstart-6JMEw1CD6wguwIYymUuAQ6)

 .. code-block:: bash